olavr-dev/00_notes/nodejs-expressjs.md

 ## Easier NodeJS Development with ExpressJS

-ExpressJS is a third-party NodeJS library
+ExpressJS is a third-party NodeJS library that simplifies the creation of web servers and the handling of requests and responses.

 ### Installing ExpressJS with NPM